QUT-AIML/Constitution/Role-Descriptions.md

 - Support members during Project Nights by helping with setup, debugging, and problem-solving.
 - Help to facilitate mini-workshops on smaller projects.
 - Provide informal mentoring and guidance to members working on projects.
-- Work with the Projects Manager to monitor progress and flag issues or support needs.
+- Work under the Projects Director monitor progress and flag issues or support needs.

 -----